jackmanners/AcutePerformance_ShiftWork/README.md

 # Performance Estimation Models

-This repository hosts performance estimation models and execution code developed in an upcoming manuscript (_unpublished_, Manners et al., 2023/4).
+This repository hosts performance estimation models and execution code developed in the manuscript, [Manners et al., 2024](https://doi.org/10.1111/jsr.14138) (full citation [below](#citation)).

 These models were constructed using scikit-learn, based on a dataset from approximately 24 individuals who participated in a simulated shift work study.
 In this study, participants were required to advance their sleep schedule 12 hours, followed by nighttime "shift-work" containing an array of performance tasks.